 In fact, among respondents who reported a high number of "gross" behaviours, 94% said they were satisfied with their relationship, and 47% described themselves as "very satisfied."
 Those who engaged in relatively few "gross" behaviours were significantly less likely to express satisfaction overall and in several specific areas.

 Interestingly, the largest satisfaction gaps emerged around communication and friendship.
 The causal relationship here is unclear but interesting to consider.
 Seen one way, these results might suggest that an open approach to "gross" habits can help improve one's relationship.
 Conversely, these findings could also indicate that couples with strong friendships and good communication habits are more comfortable performing "gross" grooming acts.

-Significant satisfaction gaps were also clear in the areas of sex and shared time, with "very gross" couples reporting considerably more satisfaction in these areas.
-In keeping with this result, "very gross" couples had more sex and went on more dates.
+Significant satisfaction gaps were also clear in the areas of intimacy and shared time, with "very gross" couples reporting considerably more satisfaction in these areas.
+In keeping with this result, "very gross" couples had more intimate moments and went on more dates.
 These findings indicate that no grooming habit can extinguish healthy romance: If you nourish emotional commitment, you can get through the moments that might set other couples back.

 Couples don't get comfortable overnight: Dating is a period of developing trust and intimacy.
 And for many people in the initial stages of dating, deciding when to reveal "gross" behaviours can be a quandary.
 How long must you be on your best behaviour?
 Which behaviours might be tolerated in a long-term relationship but seem unacceptable when they take place on a first date?

 Among the single people surveyed, a minority felt comfortable defaecating while spending time with a new love interest, either in their own home or at their new partner's place.
 Just a fifth said they'd feel comfortable passing gas with a romantic partner present.